Rohonc Codex: History

-Location
+Location and accessibility

 The Rohonc Codex is located in the Library of the Hungarian Academy of Sciences.
 Special permission is needed to study the codex.
 However, a microfilm copy is available.

-In 2015, the codex was rescanned by Hamburg University, but only eight higher resolution pages were published.
+In 2015, the codex was rescanned by Hamburg University, but only eight higher-resolution pages were published.

 Features

 The codex has 448 paper pages measuring 12 × 10 cm, with each page having between 9 and 14 rows of symbols, which may or may not be letters.
 Besides the text, there are 87 illustrations that include religious, laic, and military scenes.
-The crude illustrations seem to indicate an environment where Christian, pagan, and Muslim religions coexist, as the symbols of the cross, crescent, and sun/swastika are all present.
+The crude illustrations seem to indicate an environment where Christian, Pagan, and Muslim religions coexist, as the symbols of the cross, crescent, and sun/swastika are all present.

 The number of symbols used in the codex is about ten times higher than any known alphabet, with Némäti (1889) having counted 792, but most symbols are used with little repetition, so the symbols in the codex might not be an alphabet, but instead a syllabary, or be logographic in nature, such as Chinese characters.
 The justification of the right margin would seem to imply the symbols were written from right to left.

 Study of the paper on which the codex is written shows that it is most probably a Venetian paper made in the 1530s.
 This does not provide certainty as to the date of the text, however, since it may have been transcribed from an earlier source, or the paper could have been used long after it was produced.
-Taking a clue from the illustrations, Láng speculates it was most likely created sometime in the 16th-17th centuries.
+Taking a clue from the illustrations, Láng speculates the document was most likely created sometime in the 16th-17th centuries.

+Analysis

+As the existence of the codex has become more widely known, since the 19th Century, the codex has been studied by many scholars and amateurs.
+However, there is no widely accepted and convincing translation or interpretation of the text.

-Language and script
+Language hypotheses

-No hypothesis as to the language of the codex has been backed as a universal solution, though a number - such as Hungarian, Dacian, early Romanian or Cuman, and even Hindi - have been proposed.
+No hypothesis as to the language of the codex has been backed as a universal solution, though a number – such as Hungarian, Dacian, early Romanian or Cuman, and even Hindi – have been proposed.